rolandbaer/list-last-changes/src/readme.txt

 * Configuration to select and order the pages and/or posts by date modified or date published
 * new field {published_date} in the template string to show the date the page or post was published ("post date")
 * new field {editor} in the template string to show the last editor of the page or post

-= 1.0.5 =

-*Release date: November 12, 2023*

-* Bugfix for limit the ignored pages or posts to the number of posts per page (regression of 1.0.2).

 = Older releases =
 see [additional changelog.txt file](https://plugins.svn.wordpress.org/list-last-changes/trunk/changelog.txt)